symfony/webpack-encore/README.rst

     // app/Resources/assets/js/showcase.js

-    // when no file path is defined (i.e. no file extension) webpack loads the
+    // when no file path is defined (i.e. no file extension) Webpack loads the
-    // given JavaScript module installed in node_modules/ dir (webpack knows all
+    // given JavaScript module installed in node_modules/ dir (Webpack knows all
     // the specific files that must be loaded and in which order) require('bootstrap-star-rating');